semgrep/semgrep-vscode/README.md

 ## Prerequisites

 * Windows users must use Semgrep extension v1.6.2 or later.
-* Users running **v1.6.2** or earlier of the extension must also install the Semgrep command-line interface (CLI).
+* It's highly recommended that macOS, Linux, and WSL users install the Semgrep command-line interface (CLI) before using the Semgrep VS Code extension for a more performant and stable experience.
 The extension communicates with the CLI to run scans.
-To install Semgrep CLI:
+To install the CLI:

    ```sh
    # macOS